 When it comes to replacing missing teeth, only a specialist will do.

 3. You’re Concerned About Gum Disease and Recession

 Early stages of gum disease can be eradicated with regular dental checkups and strict adherence to oral hygiene best practices, but if you’re concerned about advanced gum disease and related ailments, you’re going to want to see a specialist.

-One of the biggest concerns surrounding gum health, is receding gums, a condition that not only ruins your smile, it sets the table for tooth loss.
+One of the biggest concerns surrounding gum health, is receding gums, a condition that not only ruins your smile, but it also sets the table for tooth loss.
 Some general dentists may recommend gum grafts as a solution to gum recession, but most patients fear all that comes with this invasive procedure.
 Thankfully, advances in modern specialized dentistry have delivered an alternative to gum grafting – pinhole surgical technique (PST).
 PST is a procedure that involves the use of specialized instruments to make a small hole in your receding gum and add collagen to stabilize the area of gingival recession.
-The case for PST over grafting is strong, given that it is non-invasive, allows for the treatment of multiple areas of recession in one session, results in minimal side effects with faster recovery, and delivers a near immediate improvement in your smile.
-PST is performed by a periodontist, a dentist who specialize in the diagnosis and treatment of periodontal (gum) disease.
+The case for PST over grafting is strong, given that it is non-invasive, allows for the treatment of multiple areas of recession in one session, results in minimal side effects with faster recovery, and delivers a near-immediate improvement in your smile.
+PST is performed by a periodontist, a dentist who specializes in the diagnosis and treatment of periodontal (gum) disease.

 4. You’re Worried About More Concerning Oral Diseases